oac-tree/oac-tree/doc/instruction.rst

 Halting an Instruction
 ^^^^^^^^^^^^^^^^^^^^^^

 The `Halt` method tries to stop the execution of an instruction.
-This only makes sense for instructions with status equal to `RUNNING`, as otherwise the caller is in the same thread as the instruction's execution implying that the instruction is not currently executing anything.
-However, a compound instruction may have descendants running in seperate threads, i.e. with status `RUNNING`, and still report a status of `NOT_FINISHED`, to indicate that there are descendants waiting to be ticked.
+It is typically used in cases where multiple instructions are being executed concurrently (e.g. by using a `ParallelSequence` compound instruction) and a terminal status (success or failure) is reached before all threads have finished executing.
+The framework will then try to halt the remaining ones to avoid unnecessary delays.

 Implementers of custom instructions should try to regularly check the protected function ``IsHaltRequested`` to prevent blocking the execution needlessly.